 The Church of Ireland Bishops’ Appeal is the Church’s World Aid and Development Programme.
 It acts as a fund for essential health, education, rural development and disaster relief responses around the world and partners with key agencies to see sustainable community development to combat issues such as poverty and food security.
 It also provides an educational role by raising awareness about important justice issues.

-Examples of Projects Funded between March 2018 and February 2019
+Examples of Projects Funded

 Health: After the Emergency Response to the Rohingya Refugee Crisis in 2017, Bishops’ Appeal followed up with funding for treating contagious skin diseases amongst Rohingya refugees in Bangladesh (via Mission to End Leprosy).